 Most hosted PBX phone systems come with instant messaging capabilities.
 That’s great for customers who want other options besides email and phone calls.

-With an interactive voice response, your callers interact with a company’s real-time voice menu.
-Callers choose options by pressing digits and the host company responds according to the chosen option.
+With Interactive Voice Response (IVR), callers interact with a company’s real-time voice menu.
+Callers choose options by pressing digits on their phone or speaking verbally to solve their concerns.

 26) Mobile App